 Civil engineering is education-intensive but financially rewarding.
-A graduate degree or additional licensing may be required to advance your civil engineering career, but often your employer may assist with costs of your continued education.
+You may need a graduate degree or additional licensing to advance your civil engineering career, but often your employer may assist with costs of your continued education.
 Search for additional funding using the Scholarship Finder on MySECO and other alternative funding sources.

 Licensing requirements can be an issue when you transfer to a new location, so make sure to research requirements ahead of time to complete any necessary exams, work experience requirements or continuing education.
-Be sure to view the Spouse Licensure Map for state legislation and licensure information for your specific state.
+Visit the Military Spouse Interstate License Recognition Options for up-to-date legislation and licensure information for your state.

-When you transfer locations, you can alleviate frustrations by investigating job options with MSEP partners and making sure to build and maintain a network with others in your field to make it easier to find another position when you relocate.
+When you transfer locations, you can investigate job options with MSEP partners to aid in your job search.
+Build and maintain a network with others in your field to make it easier to find another position when you relocate.

 If you are considering a career in civil engineering, review the Research Occupations tool and visit the Bureau of Labor Statistics and Civil Engineers O*Net.
 Make sure to take the Strong Interest Explorer and Myers-Briggs self-assessments to make sure your skills and interests align with a career in civil engineering.